 - manage them in accordance with the fund’s investment strategy.

-- it is not allocated on a fair and reasonable basis to all fund members.
+- It is allocated in a fair and reasonable manner.

-Concessional contributions are taxed at 15% within the superannuation environment, which is lower than Australia’s lowest marginal tax rate.
+Concessional contributions are taxed at 15% inside super, which is lower than Australia’s lowest marginal tax rate.

 What is the ATO’s view?

-The ATO’s view is that SMSFs should only use reserves in limited circumstances, whereas they believe APRA-regulated funds on the other hand have a greater need to use them.
+The ATO’s view is that SMSFs should only use reserves in limited circumstances, whereas they believe APRA-regulated funds have a greater need to use them.
 This is because APRA- regulated funds have much large member bases than SMSFs.
 Using reserves helps them to spread their costs and returns among these members more accurately.

-The potential concern of ATO’s is that reserves could be misused by SMSFs for the purposes of avoiding tax payable on fund income (i.e. member contributions and fund earnings).
+The ATO’s potential concern is that reserves could be misused by SMSFs for the purposes of avoiding tax on fund income, that is, member contributions and fund earnings.

 Examples of SMSF reserve use that will attract ATO scrutiny

 - Using reserves to reduce a fund member’s total superannuation balance to enable them to make non-concessional (after-tax) contributions.
-Currently, any person with a total super balance in excess of $1.6 million cannot make any non-concessional contributions.
-Non-concessional contributions aren’t taxed within the super environment.
+Currently, any person with a total super balance over $1.7 million cannot make any non-concessional contributions.
+Non-concessional contributions aren’t taxed inside super.

 - Using reserves to reduce a fund member’s total superannuation balance below $500,000 so they can make catch-up concessional contributions of up to $125,000 under the carry-forward rule.

-SMSF trustees need to be very careful when using and allocating funds as reserves, because the ATO pays close attention to how this is done.
+SMSF trustees need to be very careful when using and allocating funds as reserves, because the ATO pays close attention to how this is done and is on the lookout for any attempt to use reserves to avoid tax.

 The information contained in this article is general in nature.